jaimegarza/jaimegarza.github.io/syntax/rules.md

 %%
 ```

-In this case, it says that A can be followed by B, which in turn can be empty, and then followed by C, which in turn can be empty, and then D. Or it can be simply D.  So imagine that you feed the parser the string "3".
+In this case, it says that A can be followed by B, which can be empty, and then followed by C, which in turn can be empty, and then D. Or it can be simply D.  So imagine that you feed the parser the string "3".
 It can be reached both by the first or second rules.
 Which way would it go?
 It can be BOTH B C D, or just D.

 In this case, syntax will mark a shift/reduce conflict.
 As specified in <a href="{{ site.baseurl }}/syntax/lexer#lexer-disambiguation">Disambiguation</a>, a Shift/Reduce assumes reduce.
 Interestingly enough the conflict is in B => <empty>.
 It assumes that B came if a 3 arrives.